Exact Local-Field Renormalization for Deep-Subwavelength Particles in Rectangular Cavities: Mathematical Methodology

-The problem setup is illustrated in Fig.~\ref{fig:setup}.
-It consists of a deep-subwavelength resonant particle enclosed within a metallic cavity.
-Our objective is to determine the resonance frequencies (eigenfrequencies) of the coupled system for an arbitrary coupling strength, including cases where the particle exhibits bi-anisotropic properties.
+The geometry under study is sketched in Fig.~\ref{fig:setup}.
+A deep–subwavelength resonant particle is placed inside a perfectly conducting rectangular cavity.
+Our goal is to find the coupled eigenfrequencies for arbitrary particle–cavity coupling, including bi–anisotropic particles.

-Given the inherent characteristics of the problem—specifically, the significant disparity between the particle and cavity dimensions—the most suitable approach is a volume integral equation formulation \cite{PRR,novotny2012principles}.
-Furthermore, since the particle is assumed to be deep-subwavelength, a valid approximation in various metamaterial and quantum optics scenarios \cite{novotny2012principles, Tretyakov2011}, its response can be effectively described by a dipole moment while neglecting higher-order multipoles \cite{BornWolf,jackson1999classical}.

-Consequently, the integral equation formulation simplifies to the discrete dipole approximation (DDA), a well-established technique used to analyze the microscopic behavior and collective excitation of small particle ensembles at subwavelength scales \cite{Tretyakov2011, novotny2012principles}.